patricksu/CarND-Vehicle-Detection/writeup_template.md

 Hog+Bin+Histogram:        0.994

 I also used GridSearchCV to find the best parameters for the linear SVC classifier.
 It seems like the test score is not sensitive at all to the C value.
 So I simply use C value 1.

+The final features include Bin, histogram, and hog.
+I reduce the dimension from over 8000 to 200 using PCA without jeopardizing the model performance.

 ###Sliding Window Search